Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

 - Hardware-assisted AddressSanitizer (HWASan)
   - GCC/Libsanitizer : HWASan feature has been backported and tuned for Tizen.
   - HWASan compiler options have been applied.
-  - HWASan runtime options have been applied to build and runtime environment.
+  - HWASan runtime options have been applied to build and runtime environments.
   - Support for HWASan has been added to glibc and packages.
 - Large File Support (LFS)
   - LFS support has been added to AArch64.